 By Tom House, PhD, with Lindsay Berra

 During the pitching delivery, a pitcher’s total body needs to get to the right place at the right time with the right sequence of movements.
-The Mustard app looks at all the biomechanical variables of the pitching delivery in the same way I would look at things on the field, only in a way that is much more accurate than my eyes could ever be.
+The Mustard app looks at all the mechanical variables of the pitching delivery in the same way I would look at your pitching mechanics on the field, only in a way that is much more accurate than my eyes could ever be.
 It allows you to clearly see how the laws of physics apply to the human body and how working with them, rather than against them, allows you to throw harder, more efficiently and more safely.
-Of the 11 variables, nine are independent and two - timing and sequencing - are dependent.
+Of the 11 variables that make up your pitching mechanics, nine are independent and two – timing and sequencing – are dependent.
 That is, if you become efficient in the nine independent variables, timing and sequencing will take care of themselves.
 Here are the variables in order of importance to the delivery.
 Keep in mind that variables at the end of the chain are often fixed by improving variables at the beginning of the chain.

 For a more in-depth look at Timing, check out our blog.